Stereoscopic Imaging with NVIDIA 3D Vision technology

 The NVIDIA Quadro graphics driver has two places where its stereo capabilities are configured.
 The obvious Stereoscopic 3D section is only for fullscreen applications using Direct3D.
 For OpenGL stereo, which is what Chimera uses, you need to go to 3D Settings / Manage 3D Settings:

 Stereo - Display mode On-board DIN connector (with NVIDIA 3D Vision) Stereo - Display enable On Stereo - Swap eyes Off

 The NVIDIA 3D Vision glasses and Samsung 2233RZ display produce images that have a very good three-dimensional effect.
 Users have the sense that the model is "floating in space" in front of the display and the temptation is to reach out and grab it.
 The stereo effect is maintained over a wide viewing angle and contrast ratio is excellent.

 One reason the Quadro graphics card provides such good results is because it uses quad-buffering (two display buffers for each eye).
 Quad-buffering eliminates artifacts that occasionally can be seen when the previously rendered frame is combined with the currently-incomplete rendered frame, although in practice this is not a significant problem.

 The NVIDIA 3D Vision combined with the Samsung 22" display provide high quality 3D images, with good color contrast and viewing angles.
 This combination represents a relatively low cost solution for viewing interactive molecular models in stereo on a desktop computer.
-Purchasing a second pair of glasses allows a collaborator to also view the models.
-The computer gaming and 3D movie industries are driving the 3D stereo viewing marketplace, new products are being introduced almost monthly, and prices continue to fall.
+The 3D Vision kit comes with a second pair of glasses and thus allows a collaborator to also view the models.
+The computer gaming and 3D movie industries are driving the 3D stereo viewing marketplace, with new products being introduced regularily, and prices continue to fall.

 See the description of our Visualization Vault for a room-size implementation of 3D stereo molecular visualization.